Yacoby/cw-ppls/1/ppls1.md

 Path are represented in a simalar way to regex, in that (A,B)\* means 0 or more iterations of A followed by B Where a line isn't an atomic operation, C represents all operations on the line but  C' is the operation, C'' the second operation etc

+In many cases there are a large number of possible paths to the output.
+While I have hopefully listed all possible outputs the paths given are just an example of how to reach that output

 First considering only simple paths through the program that treat the loop (A,B) and all lines as atomic we find the following ouputs and paths:

     x = 8, y = 3: (A,B)*, D, E, F, C